horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 ><h3>Why do we have to push the changes?</h3>

 - All the changes that you did until now were being saved locally.
 But it might happen that your computer crashes and you might lose all these changes.
-We push the changes so that the code will be available to us on cloud and we can share and collaborate with others.
+We push the changes so that the code will be available on cloud and we can share and collaborate with others.

 <p>&nbsp;</p>